localgovy/marketregular/content/blog/st-lawrence-north-farmers-market-first-timer.md

 Here’s our take on how to do your first North Market Saturday (not to be confused with South Market, two very different markets).
 Hours and stalls from [MarketRegular](https://www.marketregular.com).
 Tap a name for the live listing.

-This is a first-timer guide to one building on one day — not another citywide list, and not a tour of the South hall.

 ---

 ## What you’re walking into